-Why wasn’t my recycling picked up?Nearly every day we receive phone calls asking this question.
+Nearly every day we receive phone calls asking this question.
 Recycling day is always the same day as your garbage pickup (recycling is every other week).
 Sanico sends two trucks on those days: a garbage truck and a recycling truck.
-In most cases when your recycling has not been picked up, the recycling driver was unable to distinguish your recycling can from your garbage can.
-Sanico has given you a recycling can (or a decal for you to use on your own can) in order to set it apart from your garbage cans.
+In many cases when your recycling has not been picked up, the recycling driver was unable to distinguish your recycling can from your garbage can.
+Sanico will provide a complimentary recycling can (or a decal for you to use on your own can) in order to set it apart from your garbage cans.
 If you need a can or a decal, please call the office.
-Place the decal on your recycling can and position your recycling can with the decal facing the roadway so that the recycling driver can see it.
+Place your recycling can with the decal facing the roadway so that the recycling driver can see it.

 Have you ever wondered what happens to your recycling material after our truck picks it up at your home or business?
 The material is delivered to a local sorting facility where it is hand separated into bales of like items.
-The bales are then “sold” to a distributor of sorts who combines the bales into shipments of like items and delivers them to manufacturers who have the equipment necessary to re-use that material to make new products.
-For much of the past decade China has been the single largest purchaser of America’s recycling – buying upwards of 65% of what we left at the curb by way of massive cargo ships that cross the Pacific Ocean.
+The bales are then “sold” to a distributor who combines the bales and delivers them to manufacturers who have the equipment necessary to re-use that material to make new products.
+For much of the past decade China was the single largest purchaser of America’s recycling – buying upwards of 65% of what we left at the curb by way of massive cargo ships that cross the Pacific Ocean.
 The steady supply of cheap material was a great pairing to their steady supply of cheap labor.
-However, in a politically fueled decision driven by the greater and greater levels of contamination mixed in with the recycling, China enacted some strict restrictions in January 2018 that in effect meant they stopped accepting the world’s recycling.
+However, in a politically fueled decision driven by greater levels of contamination found mixed in with the recycling, China enacted strict restrictions in January 2018 that in effect meant they stopped accepting the world’s recycling.
 This has caused considerable turmoil in the recycling industry and has resulted in a massive increase in the cost of disposal!
-As the industry continues to struggle to find a home for all of our recycling, it is more important than ever to pay attention to what goes into the recycling container.
+As the industry continues to struggle to find a home for all our recycling, it is more important than ever to pay attention to what goes into the recycling container.
 Please refer to our Rules of Thumb for details.